15 White Birds You Must See – Identification & Facts!

 • Habitat: Coastal areas, lakes worldwide.

-• Social, often seen in groups.
+• Features: Delicate breeding plumes, Quick movements while hunting, Social, often seen in groups.

 • Diet: Fish, amphibians, crustaceans.